opkuhn/PypeIt/doc/tutorials/mods_howto.rst

 .. figure:: ../figures/mods/mods1r_dual_sensfuncQA.png
    :width: 40%

-And to illustrate that the fits to the sensitivity function account for the wiggles in the dichroic transmission curves, the MODS1 Dual Red and Dual Blue zeropoints output by pypeit_sensfunc are plotted together with the MODS1 dichroic transmission curves, below.
+To illustrate that the fits to the sensitivity function account for the wiggles in the dichroic transmission curves, the MODS1 Dual Red and Dual Blue zeropoint fits output by pypeit_sensfunc (solid blue or red curves) are plotted together with the MODS1 dichroic transmission curves which have been scaled to overlap (dotted), below.

 .. figure:: ../figures/mods/mods1_dichroic_wiggles.png
-   :width: 40%
+   :width: 100%

 Flux Calibrating the spectra